 - Q&A on the European Medicines Agency policy on publication of clinical data for medicinal products for human use

-For more information on the comments received in the consultation exercise, see Publication and access to clinical-trial data: an inclusive development process.
+The adoption of the policy followed extensive consultations by EMA with patients, healthcare professionals, academia, industry and other European entities.
+For more information on the consultation exercise, see Publication and access to clinical-trial data: an inclusive development process.

 Reactive release of documents